ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 **But physics alone only handles movement and force.**

 If you want _additional gameplay logic_, like playing a sound, subtracting health, collecting items, or triggering animations, then physics isn’t enough.
 You must define this behavior with either `OnCollision` or `OnTrigger` methods.

+### Invisible Colliders and Boundaries

+Sometimes, you may want to detect collisions or triggers with objects that don’t have a visible mesh.
+For example:

+- **Invisible walls or boundaries:** Prevent the player from leaving a level or entering restricted areas.
+- **Trigger zones:** Activate cutscenes, spawn enemies, or save progress when the player enters a specific area.

+In these cases, you can attach a **Collider** to an **empty GameObject**.
+Even though the object has no visible mesh, its collider will still participate in collision and trigger detection.
+This allows you to control gameplay flow and interactions without cluttering the scene with visible objects.

+**Example:** A player reaches the edge of a level.
+An invisible boundary collider detects the overlap and triggers a “Level Complete” event, without requiring any visible wall or barrier in the scene.

+> [!TIP]
+>  Mark the collider as a **Trigger** if you don’t want it to physically block movement, or leave it as a solid collider if you want the player to collide with it physically.

 ## Collision and Trigger Methods
 Unity provides built-in life-cycle methods that automatically fire when objects interact using **Colliders** and **Rigidbodies**.
 These methods belong inside scripts that define behavior, such as `Player`, `Enemy`, `Coin`, etc.